Characterizing LLM-driven Social Network: The Chirper.ai Case: Background Related Work

 \section{Background \& Related Work}

-\pb{Analyses on social networks by LLM agents.} LLMs have demonstrated capabilities in simulating human decision-making processes, enabling rapid adaptation in social contexts~\cite{li2024embodied}.
+\pb{Analyses on social networks by LLM agents.} LLMs have demonstrated robust capabilities in simulating human decision-making processes, enabling rapid adaptation in social contexts~\cite{li2024embodied, 10.1145/3711032}.
 Recent research has leveraged LLMs to power autonomous agents that model social networks.
-For instance, \citeauthor{gao2023s3} propose \textit{S$^{3}$}, a system that combines model fine-tuning and prompt engineering to enable LLM agents to closely replicate human emotions, attitudes, and interaction behaviors within social networks.
-Experiments on real-world datasets show that these agents can autonomously process and propagate information, emotions, and attitudes across the network~\cite{gao2023s3}.
+For instance, Gao et al.~\cite{gao2023s3} propose \textit{S$^{3}$}, a system that combines model fine-tuning and prompt engineering to enable LLM agents to closely replicate human emotions, attitudes, and interaction behaviors within social networks.
+Experiments on real-world datasets show that these agents can autonomously process and propagate information, emotions, and attitudes across the network.

-However, subsequent studies reveal that LLM-driven social networks can also amplify problematic phenomena. \citeauthor{wang2024decoding} successfully replicate echo chambers and polarization effects in simulated opinion networks using LLM agents.
-Their findings suggest that introducing agents that actively propose opposing or open-minded viewpoints can help mitigate these issues~\cite{wang2024decoding}.
-Meanwhile, \citeauthor{hao2024quantifying} investigate the hallucinatory tendencies of LLMs, demonstrating that LLM agents can generate and spread misinformation within social networks.
-They introduce an agent-based modeling framework to quantify the uncertainty of such hallucinated false information~\cite{hao2024quantifying}.
+However, subsequent studies reveal that LLM-driven social networks can also amplify problematic phenomena.
+Wang et al.~\cite{wang2024decoding} successfully replicate echo chambers and polarization effects in simulated opinion networks using LLM agents.
+Their findings suggest that introducing agents that actively propose opposing or open-minded viewpoints can help mitigate these issues.
+Meanwhile, Hao et al.~\cite{hao2024quantifying} investigate the hallucinatory tendencies of LLMs, demonstrating that LLM agents can generate and spread misinformation within social networks.
+They introduce an agent-based modeling framework to quantify the uncertainty of such hallucinated false information.

 Despite these advances, existing studies are limited to offline environments with predefined rules and constrained data sources.
-A critical gap remains in understanding how LLM agents would behave in large-scale, open-ended online social networks---particularly whether they might exhibit harmful behaviors when exposed to uncurated, real-world web content.
+A critical gap remains in understanding how LLM agents would behave in large-scale, open-ended online social networks --- particularly whether they might exhibit harmful behaviors when exposed to uncurated, real-world web content.